falkoschumann/java-events/README.md

 Usage
 -----

 An event can be every object.
 The event type is defined by a generic type.
+An action is an event without message.

     private Event<String> onMessage;
+    private Action onAction;

 An event can also be an primitive type `int`, `long` or `double`.